 Grandes lignes: Because different Muslim sects have different views about the death of Christ, this script uses a question about it as an opener.
-Quotes Isaiah in answer and then tells why He died- as atonement, and the facts of His death.
+Quotes Isaiah in answer and then tells why He died--- as atonement, and the facts of His death.
 His resurrection and ascension described.
 Fulfillment of prophecy.
 Christ's return will be to judge the world.
 Urges listener to repent while there is opportunity.
-Although focused for Muslims, can be used where there is some background knowledge of Christian and Jewish Scripture.
+Although focused for Muslims, this can be used where there is some background knowledge of Christian and Jewish Scripture.
 Adapted for an integrated-script program.

 |Numéro de texte:||162|